 Example of Quantitative SWOT Analysis by One Person

 A fictitious software company employee looks at its strengths as experience, good people, creative ideas, and product integration.
 Its weaknesses lean towards newness to market and development time.
-Opportunities may be realized through integrated products, new market, and extensive market research data that is available.
+Opportunities may be realized through integrated products, new market, and external market research data that is available.
 Threats develop from recession, other large competitors (eg, Microsoft), and hardware manufacturers.
-The one person may score as follows (scored from 1 to 9, with 9 indicating greatest impact):
+One person may score as follows (scored from 1 to 9, with 9 indicating greatest impact):

 Quantitative SWOT Analysis Discussion

-The scoring indicates the most important strengths are their product ideas and integration.
+The scoring indicates the most important strengths are product ideas and integration.
 Additionally, development time represents their most significant weakness.
-Integrated products and growth of computer capture the most favorable opportunities.
+Integrated products and growth of computer manufacturers capture the most favorable opportunities.

 Remember that strengths matter if they help take advantage of an opportunity or fend off a threat.
-Also, weaknesses matter if they prevent a group from taking an opportunity or making them vulnerable to threats.
+Also, weaknesses matter if they prevent a group from seizing an opportunity or making them vulnerable to threats.
 Opportunities require some strength for them to be leveraged and therefore, seized.
-Therefore, this matrix helps to highlight which strengths, weaknesses, opportunities, and threats require strategies, initiatives, or projects.
+The matrix helps to highlight which strength and, weaknesses compel strategies, initiatives, or projects.

-Eleven Person Aggregate View of Quantitative SWOT Analysis
+Eleven Person Aggregate View Using Quantitative SWOT Analysis

-In the following, you will see a real-life example with eleven participants.
+Here is a real-life example with eleven participants.
 Note that the moderate strengths and weaknesses had little or no impact on the plan.
 Participants largely weighted their most significant strengths and weaknesses to develop strategies.
-Quantitative SWOT analysis helps focus future efforts – products, projects, strategies, and actions.
+Quantitative SW-OT analysis helps focus future efforts – products, projects, strategies, and actions.
 It takes a few hours to complete, but it is worth the effort when consensus becomes critical.